Sample Weighting

 For more on sample-weight adjustments, see Valliant and Dever (2018), which provides a step-by-step guide to calculating survey weights.

-To run the code in this notebook, we will use the World Bank (2023) synthetic sample data.
+This tutorial uses the World Bank (2023) synthetic sample data.

 import numpy as np